- This page, Scanner Waiver, is offered by

-6. Enter current number of full-time and part-time employees in space provided
+- Current number of full-time and part-time employees will need to be provided

-7. Circle response regarding Human Resource policies, for an employee complaint process, to ensure that full time and part-time employees do not suffer any wage or benefit loss due to the transfer.
+- Complete the Human Resource policies portion, for an employee complaint process, to ensure that full time and part-time employees do not suffer any wage or benefit loss due to the transfer.

-8. IMPORTANT: A COPY OF THE HUMAN RESOURCES POLICY MUST BE INCLUDED WITH THE APPLICATION.
+- IMPORTANT: A COPY OF THE HUMAN RESOURCES POLICY MUST BE UPLOADED TO THE APPLICATION.

-11. Enter the number of consumer scanners required in the space provided.
+- Enter only the number of consumer scanners required in the space provided.
 One scanner is required for every 5,000 square feet of food and grocery display space including the fully operational scanners capable of printing an individual price tag as follows

-12. IMPORTANT: A SCHEMATIC MAP SHOWING THE LOCATION OF THE CONSUMER SCANNERS THROUGHOUT THE FOOD STORE OR FOOD DEPARTMENT MUST BE INCLUDED WITH THIS APPLICATION.
+- IMPORTANT: A SCHEMATIC MAP SHOWING THE LOCATION OF THE CONSUMER SCANNERS THROUGHOUT THE FOOD STORE OR FOOD DEPARTMENT MUST BE INCLUDED WITH THE APPLICATION.
 THE LOCATION OF THE SCANNER(S) THAT HAVE THE CAPABLILTY TO PRINT A RECIEPT THAT CAN BE ATTACHED TO THE ITEM MUST BE CLEARLY INDICATED ON THE STORE FLOOR SCHEMATIC

 How to apply Scanner Waiver